coq/coq/doc/ltac2.md

 During evaluation, a quoted term is fully evaluated to a kernel term, and is in particular type-checked in the current environment.

-Evaluation of a quoted term is described below.
+Evaluation of a quoted term goes as follows.
-- The quoted term is evaluated by the pretyper.
+- The quoted term is first evaluated by the pretyper.
-- Antiquotations are evaluated in a context where there is exactly one goal under focus, with the hypotheses coming from the current environment extended with the bound variables of the term, and the resulting term is fed into the quoted term.
+- Antiquotations are then evaluated in a context where there is exactly one goal under focus, with the hypotheses coming from the current environment extended with the bound variables of the term, and the resulting term is fed into the quoted term.